 The real problem with olive trees in pots is sitting in the wet soil.
 You can leave your tree outside but out of the constant rain.
 If you live in a rainy area, you should bring the potted tree inside and keep it on the south side of your house in the sunniest place.

 For instance, the self-watering pot puts soil inside hollow legs that reach down into the water.
 As a result, it draws moisture naturally without wicks.
 Simultaneously it lifts your plant above standing water.
 As well, it keeps the plant’s delicate root system from being constantly flooded.
-Basically, such a great invention eliminates common problems associated with over-watering and mold and fungus.
+Basically, such a great invention eliminates common problems associated with olive tree overwatering symptoms and mold and fungus.

-Once re-potted in a well-draining soil make sure to water your olive tree every day to establish roots.
-Afterward, water your olive tree in the pot 1-2 times per week.
+Once re-potted in well-draining soil make sure to water your olive tree every day to establish roots.
+Afterward, water your olive tree in the pot 1-2 times per week depending on overall environmental conditions.
 In the winter, you can stretch this once every 2 weeks.

 Simple keep the soil moist, but not wet, at all times, even during winter when soil can dry out quickly in the wind if kept outdoors.